Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

 ## Assign a queue type

-Assign a certain queue type to a transition, for instance to prioritize a certain action to be executed faster.
+Assign a certain queue type to a transition, for instance to prioritize a certain action to be executed faster, or to throttle an action, so that the system load is better distributed.

 #### Prerequisites